soderalohastrom/puppeteer-endpoint/make_pdf_from_slides_howto.md

 ## Overview ✅

 This document provides the complete implementation for a slide presentation PDF generator using Puppeteer for high-quality screenshots and PDF generation.
-The system captures 4 slides at 768×1024 pixel dimensions (3:4 aspect ratio) and stitches them together into a professional PDF document ready for download.
+The system captures slides at your specified dimensions and stitches them together into a professional PDF document ready for download.

 ## Architecture ✅